STOMACH ACHE, CONSTIPATION, POOR APPETITE, ACIDITY/GAS

 Apart from the digestive functions, Agni is responsible for the production of strength, which has two aspects.
 One is the strength to resist disease and decay in the human body, and the second is the strength to perform physical exercises.
 Due to faulty Agni status, several undigested by-products are formed and tend to block the microchannels of the body.
 It will result in the accumulation of Doshas and finally precipitate in the form of the disease.

 Ayurveda emphasizes that the major cause behind digestive problems is Agnidushti.
 This is why the main principle of treatment of all diseases in Ayurveda is to restore and strengthen the Agni (digestive and metabolic fire), preferably using Ayurvedic measures.
 Find lifestyle tips and Ayurvedic products at HealthyBazar.
-All the products on-site are genuine, and one can also consult with the best Ayurvedic and Unani experts like Dr. Ayush, an expert in yoga and naturopathy.
+All the products on-site are genuine.
+One can also consult our top Ayurvedic and Unani experts like Dr. Ayush, an expert in yoga and naturopathy.
 Through meditation, healing, and diet and nutrition, our physician can help revitalize your digestive health and improve overall well-being.